wp-plugins/powerpress/readme.txt

 * Released on TBA
 * Duration detection option now works sites with PHP older than 5.3.
 * Tweaked CSS for subscribe sidebar widget font color to always be white.
+* Changed the new 6.0 logic that prevents players from being added until after the wp_head is called, we now ignore when having theme issues option is selected to fix custom theme logic that may happen before wp_head.

 = 6.0 =